LBCIL Toll Free Tel: 877-757-0207

 Important Public Announcement:

-LBCIL Child Development Centers Are Open and Serving Families and Children During Current COVID-19 Situation With State Subsidized Programs
+LBCIL Child Development Centers Serving Families and Children with State Subsidized Programs

 For detailed information about our State Subsidized Child Care and Development & Before/After School Programs, please visit our child care information website: www.lbcil.info

 or call our toll free Child Care Info-line:

 For the past fifty years, CIL has specialized in the area of childcare services to low-income children and families.
 CIL has provided high quality, affordable early childhood development services to thousands of those actively seeking employment, in school/training, welfare recipients, working poor, single parents, working parents, and/or at risk families within Long Beach's disadvantaged community who meet the State eligibility guidelines.

 CIL's services are located in Priority 1, Service Planning Area 8, according to the Los Angeles County Local Planning Councils Priority in need of subsidized childcare services.
 CIL has recognized this critical need and has responded with high quality affordable early childhood development services.
 For some of these families, this high quality, safe, and affordable child development program can mean the difference between working and being unemployed.